 CFDs – 9,000 CFDs across multiple sectors including commodities, indices, stocks, and Forex.

 ETFs – there are some 2,500+ commodity, regional index, and sector ETFs available.

 Each of these financial markets is geared towards different types of investors/traders.
 The investment horizon for shares is the short to long-term, futures short to medium-term, Forex short to medium-term, options short to medium-term and CFDs short to medium-term.
 ETFs are good for the short to long-term.
 Shares and ETFs are ideal for beginner traders, while futures are better suited to intermediate traders, like Forex and CFDs.
-The pricing for shares is a minimum of $18.95 per trade, or 0.189%.
-For Forex, spreads from as low as 0.5 pips + commission are levied.
+The pricing for shares is a minimum of $18.95 per trade or 0.189%.
+For Forex, spreads from as low as 0.5 pips + commission is levied.

 At the time of our review, we were unable to source any bonuses or promotional offers at this brokerage.
 Clients are advised to contact New Zealand customer support at 0800-557-777 for further information about any possible bonuses or promotional offers they may have.

 Forex traders can contact customer support through multiple channels.
 These include the New Zealand telephone number (0800-557-777), the international telephone number (+64-9-309-0088), and email info@Halifaxonline.co.nz .
 Clients can source additional assistance on Facebook, LinkedIn, and G +.
 The FAQ (frequently asked questions) section provides useful information on a range of topics, including accounts, platforms, markets, and services.